santiag0m/blog/_posts/2025-08-11-prediction-markets-could-create-the-missing-incentive-for-climate-action.md

 The missing incentive for climate action might just be a price.

+<br><br>

 *Disclaimer: ChatGPT helped me write a lot of this because, trust me, I am really not a good writer.
-But I believe the idea is worth sharing*
+But I believe the idea is worth sharing.*

+*Also would like to thank my friend Sebastian for helping me proof read and edit this post*